abhi-recon/jssecretscanner/README.md

 # JS Secret Scanner

-The **JS Secret Scanner** is a Python script designed to search for sensitive data patterns within web content obtained from a list of links.
+The **JS Secret Scanner** is a Python script designed to search for sensitive data patterns within javascript code obtained from a list of links.
 The script uses regular expressions to identify various types of sensitive information present in JavaScript files, such as API keys, access tokens, and other confidential data.

 ## Table of Contents